Quramy/ts-node-conditional-export-example/README.md

 (repo_root)
 ├── README.md
 ├── packages
-│   └── dual-exp-pkg  # An example of Node.js library package
+│   └── library-pkg  # An example of Node.js library package
 └── user-apps
     ├── app-esm       # An example of application package written by pure ESM └── app-old       # An example of application package not specified "type" (i.e. will be recognized CommonJS)
 ```

-Here, `packages/dual-exp-pkg` is a main package.
+Here, `packages/library-pkg` is a main package.
 Our goal is to configure this package to be applicable from both ESM and CommonJS packages.
-And `app-esm` and `app-old` packages are example of users for `packages/dual-exp-pkg`.
+And `app-esm` and `app-old` packages are example of users for `packages/library-pkg`.

 ## :open_file_folder: Directory structure of dual-exported package

 The `dual-exp-package`'s structure is the following:

 ```
-packages/dual-exp-pkg
+packages/library-pkg
 ├── src            # Source directory
 │   ├── index.cts
 │   ├── index.mts